hannahpotter/hannahpotter.github.io/_pages/about.md

 Before that, I earned my Honors BS in Computer Science from the University of Utah, where I worked with <a href="https://eliane-s-wiese.owlstown.net/">Eliane S. Wiese</a> on detecting poor coding patterns commonly seen in the work of early CS students by extending an existing code pattern matching tool.

 Along with my research interests, I am passionate about improving access to computer science knowledge.
-    I am currently a PhD K-12 Outreach Coordinator for the Allen School, working to aide UW computer science PhD student outreach in the greater Washington area.
+    I am currently the PhD K-12 Outreach Coordinator for the Allen School, helping connect PhD students, post-docs, and other researchers with outreach opportunities in the greater Seattle area.